hsus/changeforanimals/_campaigns/helping-pets-in-poverty.md

 goals:
   - "Reduce by 200,000 the number of <em>puppies produced by puppy mills</em> by strengthening animal welfare standards, restricting retail sales of puppy mill dogs and persuading pet stores to promote adoption of homeless animals."
-  - "Extend our <em>international street dog initiative</em> to vaccinate and sterilize more than a million street dogs—and convince more governments to stop culls."
+  - "Extend our <em>international street dog initiative</em> to vaccinate and sterilize more than a million street dogs—and convince more governments to stop dog-killing programs."
   - "Expand our <em>Pets for Life</em> program, which helps local shelters and rescues reach underserved communities, providing care to 200,000 animals in the next five years."

 donor_story: